 It is a Class 2 misdemeanor to occupy this building, or to remove or deface this notice.

-Enforcement Official l

-of City of Chamberlain
+Enforcement Official of City of Chamberlain

 2. Compliance.
 Whenever such notice is posted, the Enforcement Officer shall include a notification thereof in the notice and order reciting the emergency and specifying the conditions which necessitate the posting.
 No person shall remain in or enter any building which has been so posted, except that entry may be made to repair, demolish or remove such building under permit.
 No person shall remove or deface any such notice after it is posted until the required repairs, demolition or removal have been completed.